JacobCuke/SchoolManagement/README.md

 # SchoolManagement

-Web Application and API for the management of a school database.
-Originally a group project for a Relational Database course at the U of C.
+Web Application and API for the management of a high school database.

 ## API Documentation